 When you think sports in Latin America you think football, right?
 From Mexico to Argentina the average Brit has romantic images of kids playing keepy-uppy with oranges on street corners and crumbling stadia flooded with rabid fans in a riot of colour all garnished with flares and streamers.

 Having travelled to a few of these countries I've seen that many of the stereotypes ring true.
 However, in Nicaragua football is not el deporte numero uno, it's baseball.
-Only a 2½hr flight from Miami it's no great surprise that the sport has taken root in Nicargaua.
+Only a 2½hr flight from Miami it's no great surprise that this quintessentially American sport has taken root in Nicargaua.

 It was first introduced in the 19th Century by American importer Albert Addlesberg and popularised by US Marines stationed in the country.
 Despite Nicaragua's turbulent past and impoverished present the country has a 4 team professional baseball league (La Liga Nicaragüense de Beisbol Profesional)that runs from October through February.